itc-interns/logmon/readme.md

 A Chart is showing the error counts.

-The table below lists the top 10 IPs that consumed high amount of bandwidth.
+The table below is listing the top 10 IP that consumed high amount of bandwidths.

 ![alt text][dashboard7]